kallol-saha/GraspGen/README.md

 ```
 git clone https://huggingface.co/datasets/nvidia/PhysicalAI-Robotics-GraspGen
 ```
 2. **Object Dataset**: We have included a [script](scripts/download_objects.py) for downloading the object dataset below.
 We recommend running this inside the docker container (the `simplify` arg would not work otherwise).
 You'll have to specify the directory to save the dataset `<path_to_object_dataset>`.
-We have only tested the training with simplifed meshes (hence the `--simplify` arg), which was crucial to increasing rendering and simulation speed.
+We have only tested the training with simplified meshes (hence the `--simplify` arg), which was crucial to increasing rendering and simulation speed.
 This script may take a few hours to complete downloading and will take up a lot of CPU.
 If you are running inside a docker container, you'll need to mount a location to save this data.

 First start the docker:
 ```bash